 Your lease will usually state that you, anyone visiting your property or anyone you allow to stay at your property, either informally or by way of subletting must not cause a nuisance to other residents.
 It is important to remember that what you do may affect your neighbours and vice versa.
-The following list, although not exhaustive, gives some examples of how to avoid causing a nuisance to neighbours:
+Here are some examples of how to avoid causing a nuisance to neighbours: